TARichardson/TroyAR-Project-1-Checkers/Readme.md

 Log
 ------------ | -------------
 Oct 24 2018 | fill out the jumps for each spot.
-Move pieces on board. jumping
+Move pieces on board. jumping Oct 25 2018 | working on HTML and updating the DOM with game data.